 Baby shuffled to her feet and took cover behind Maria Dolores’ legs, bringing her back to the present.
 She looked up to see her neighbour with his French Bulldog, it was sniffing around Baby.
 They had been neighbours for five years or so but had never exchanged more than cursory greetings.
 She thought maybe he was German from the accent, anyway not one for talking a lot.

-She nodded in response.
-“Does the dog not get hot?”
-Maria Dolores talked at the dog, not lifting her head, not wanting to address the person standing over her.
+She nodded curtly in response.
+“Does that dog not get hot?”
+Said Maria Dolores talking at the French Bulldog, not lifting her head, not wanting to directly address the person standing over her.

-“He does, but we stay in during the day.”
-A quick yank on the leash stopped the bulldog getting too close to Baby.
-Maria Dolores considered leaving her Baby at home during the day but how could she, they were companions.
-She too now shuffled to her feet and nodded again, the conversation over.
-The neighbour said goodbye and wandered off.
-Maria Dolores looked past him to the empty road then behind her and crossed and continued her journey.
+A quick tug on the leash stopped the bulldog getting too close to Baby.
+Maria Dolores had often considered leaving Baby at home during the day but how could she?
+The thought was ridiculous.
+They were companions.
+She shuffled to her feet, grunted and nodded again.
+The conversation was over.
+The neighbour said goodbye and wandered off back up the hill.
+Maria Dolores looked past him to the empty road then crossed over to continue her journey.